NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/parsing.md

 files.
 The following fields are required for each time array:

 - simulation:  User description of simulation
+- resolution:  Resolution of time series in seconds
+- module:  Module that defines the abstract type of the component
 - category:  Type of component.
-Must map to PowerSystems abstract types (Bus, ElectricLoad, Generator, LoadZone, Reserve)
+Must map to abstract types defined by the "module" entry (Bus, ElectricLoad, Generator, LoadZone, Reserve)
 - component_name:  Name of component
 - name:  User-defined name for the time series data.
 - normalization_factor:  Controls normalization of the data.
 Use 1.0 for pre-normalized data.
 Use 'Max' to divide the time series by the max value in the column.
 Use any float for a custom scaling factor.
+- scaling_factor_multiplier_module:  Module that defines the accessor function for the scaling factor
+- scaling_factor_multiplier:  Accessor function of the scaling factor
 - data_file:  Path to the time series data file

+Notes:

+- The "module", "category", and "component_name" entries must be valid arguments to retrieve a component using `get_component(${module}.${category}, sys, $name)`.
+- The "scaling_factor_multiplier_module" and the "scaling_factor_multiplier" entries must
+be sufficient to return the scaling factor data using `${scaling_factor_multiplier_module}.${scaling_factor_multiplier}(component)`.

 PowerSystems supports this metadata in either CSV or JSON formats.
 Refer to [RTS_GMLC](https://github.com/GridMod/RTS-GMLC/blob/master/RTS_Data/FormattedData/SIIP/timeseries_pointers.json)